Radiergummi/wander/README.md

    Wander relies on PSR-17 factories, PSR-18 client drivers and PSR-7 requests/responses.
 Use our implementations of choice ([nyholm/psr7](https://github.com/nyholm/psr7)) or bring your own.
  - **Pluggable serialization**
-   Request bodies are serialized depending on the content type, transparently and automatically.
+   Request and response bodies are serialized depending on the content type, transparently and automatically.
 Use a format we don't know yet?
+Add your own
-Use your own (and submit a PR!).
+   (and submit a PR!).
  - **Compatible with other solutions**
    As drivers are, essentially, PSR-18 clients, you can swap in any other client library and make it work out of the box.
 This provides for a smooth migration path.
  - **Extensive exceptions**
    Wander throws several exceptions, all of which follow a clear inheritance structure.
 This makes it exceptionally easy to handle errors as coarsely or fine-grained as necessary.

 ```php
 $responseBody = (new Wander())